Maxlrainer is a great destination brewery with fine food and beer. The onsite castle is stunning as is the mountain scenery.

 Maxlrainer's Schwarzbier is a classic of the style, full of roast and a hint of dark chocolate before a long, dry bittersweet finish.

 Anstich is the first tapping of a beer and Beerwanderers recently attended the 2nd annual Rauchbieranstich at Brauerei Knoblach in Schammelsdorf.

 Knoblach's Rauchbier is new smoky edition to Knoblach's line-up.
 It has a light but firm smokiness and a long dry bitter finish.

 Knoblach's Räuschla is a great introduction to smoke beer with a light smokiness to its well-balanced and dry palate.

 Schlenkerla is a world classic pub and the brewery never rests on its laurels.
 Their flagship Märzen is a smoky delight not to be missed.

 Mahrs Bräu makes an amazing range of beers and this is their flagship.
 "U" is a hard beer to describe but not to drink.
 I've never heard anyone say they didn't like it.

 Grasser in Huppendorf is one of Franconia's greatest.
 Their Festbier is a fine example, with a rich malty palate and some find hopping to dry it out in the clean bitter finish.

-Ambräusianum's Bockbier is a fair example of the style with a rich malty palate and slightly bitter finish.
+Ott Bock is a fine example of a Hellerbock with a rich malty palate and long dryish bitter finish.